NavigoLearn/.github/profile/README.md

 ## Follow us 👀

 If you want to see our progress and support our project, please follow our organization here on GitHub.
-We appreciate your interest and feedback.🙏👍
+We appreciate your interest and feedback.🙏👍📣🎉